Updated August 2022

 1) Direct Connect is an excellent solution for transferring large amounts of data.
 Its idea is to create a direct connection between your on-premise data sources and Amazon’s network.
 In this way, you bypass any obstacles created by your internet provider and web traffic and move your data quicker and easier.

-As usual, you can request a connection in the AWS Console, just choose the region you want to use, set the number of ports, and their speed - and you can apply the solution.
+You can request a connection in the AWS Console.
+Choose the region you want to use, set the number of ports, and their speed - and you can apply the solution.

 When to use this solution?